The Univalence Principle: Functoriality of derivatives

 \end{proposition}

-Next we compare Reedy fibrancy of diagrams, using the following fundamental lemma.\footnote{In fact, for this result it would suffice to assume that the exotypes $\L(n)$ are cofibrant rather than sharp.}
+Next we compare Reedy fibrancy of diagrams, using the following fundamental lemma.
+Here we start to assume that our inverse exo-categories are actually diagram signatures, although we will not need the full strength of \cref{def:material-sig}: for this result it would suffice to assume that the exotypes $\L(n)$ are cofibrant rather than sharp.

 \begin{lemma} Let $p>0$ and $\L: \IC(p)$, and let $M:\L\to \Ustrict$ be an exo-functor corresponding to $(\bottom{M}, \derivdia{M})$ under \cref{prop:deriv-struc}.
 Then for any $K:\L(n+1)$, the fibers of the map $MK \to \match_K M$ are precisely the fibers of all the maps $\derivdia{M}(K,\alpha) \to \match_{(K,\alpha)}\derivdia{M}$ as $\alpha$ varies. \end{lemma} \begin{proof} If we unwind the construction of \cref{prop:deriv-struc}, we see that the functor $\derivdia{M} : \derivcat{\L}{\bottom{M}} \to \Ustrict$ sends a sort $(K,\alpha) \in \derivcat{\L}{\bottom{M}}(n)$ to the strict fiber over $\alpha$ of the map